zhukov001/docu-cicd-teach4/docs/github.md

 Enter your email and click on "Continue"
 ![Create account](./img/gh_account_002.png)

-Select strong password
+Choose strong password
 ![Create account](./img/gh_account_003.png)

-Select username
+Choose username
 ![Create account](./img/gh_account_004.png)

 Verify that you are not a robot